Are you spending hours studying your conversion rate data, wondering why your campaigns aren’t delivering the conversions you’d hoped for?

 Using web analytics data to inform your conversion rate optimisation (CRO) strategy is a great start.
 But there’s a good chance you’re missing a crucial factor that should be central to all your conversion rate optimisation work.

-Your objectives may be to drive marketing goals such as email sign-ups and content downloads, or phone calls and sales.
+Your objectives may be to drive marketing goals such as email sign-ups and content downloads, or commercially-driven goals such phone calls and sales.
 Whatever your focus, understanding how your customers interact with your business throughout their buying journey is key to a successful conversion rate optimisation strategy.

 For example, you may have been set a target of hitting X% conversion rate on your goals over the next 12 months.
 A natural next step is to dive into your performance figures – Google Analytics being the usual first stop – to see where conversions currently do and don’t happen.
 You may then decide to make some tactical changes to improve your conversion rate.